Scotland is not England

 And so Scotland and England continued as separate countries, with regular border skirmishes, for hundreds of years.
 Edward I of England (known as the "Hammer of the Scots") was particularly obsessed with the idea of claiming the Scottish lands as his own.
 He did pretty well, too, but, after a number of Scottish uprisings, Edward was finally trounced at the Battle of Bannockburn in 1314 by Robert the Bruce, subsequently Robert I of Scotland.
 Scotland, a free nation again, asserted its independence in the Declaration of Arbroath, a letter from the Scottish aristocracy to the Pope.

 So Elizabeth schemed and arranged for Mary to marry one of Elizabeth's courtiers, Henry, Lord Darnley, in 1565.
 It was never a particular happy marriage, but Mary bore Darnley a son, James.
 Darnley, however, was jealous of Mary's close relationship to her (Catholic) secretary, David Riccio; and, on March 9, 1566, Mary, pregnant with James, witnessed as a gang of Darnley and his drunken friends grabbed Riccio at Holyrood Palace and brutally murdered him.
-Pointedly, it was Darnley's dagger that was left in the body.
+Pointedly (so to speak), it was Darnley's dagger that was left in the body.

 Things went downhill fast after that; religious tension was running high, since Scotland was in the midst of a religious reformation, headed by John Knox.
 Darnley himself was murdered (strangled, and the house he was in partly blown up) in February 1567.
 Mary was abducted by the Earl of Bothwell, and then married him in May that year.
-But she couldn't last long, and abdicated later in the year, in favour of her son, James.
+But politically she couldn't last long, and abdicated later in the year, in favour of her son, James.

 Eventually, Mary fled south to try to get help from her cousin, Elizabeth.
 Elizabeth seized the opportunity and had Mary arrested.
 After a personal reign of just six years, Mary was to spend the next twenty years under house arrest in England, before finally being beheaded in 1587.